holochain/holochain-rust/doc/holochain_101/src/extending_holochain_framework.md

-# Extending the Holochain Platform
+# Extending the Holochain Framework